srl-labs/containerlab/docs/cmd/generate.md

 Default: `clab`.

 #### ipv4-subnet | ipv6-subnet
-With `--ipv4-subnet` and `ipv6-subnet` its possible to change the address ranges of the management network.
+With `--ipv4-subnet` and `ipv6-subnet` it's possible to change the address ranges of the management network.
 Nodes will receive IP addresses from these ranges if they are configured with DHCP.

 ### Examples